vfmd/vfmd.github.io/differences.md

 This is how vfmd handles misnested constructs:

- 1. Code-spans and images take the highest precedence, with the first-occurring construct being prioritized
+ 1. Code-spans take the highest precedence

     For example, in ``[link text `and](url "with") code` span``, the code-span is identified, and the link is not honoured.